Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-Carpentry is considered a special skill area within the category of Residential Building Contractor.
-The special skill areas of carpentry include rough carpentry, finish carpentry, doors, windows and skylights, porches and decks, wood foundations, and drywall installation.
+Carpentry is considered a special skill area within the Residential Building Contractor category.
+Special skill areas include rough carpentry, finish carpentry, doors, windows and skylights, porches and decks, wood foundations, and drywall installation.

-If you earn less than $15,000 per year and you provide only one special skill, you don’t need a state license.
+You don’t need a state license if you earn less than $15,000 per year and provide only one special skill.
 However, if you offer more than one specialty skill (such as interior finishing or exterior finishing), you’ll need a residential remodeler license (to work on existing structures) from the Department of Labor and Industry.
-To be licensed, you’ll need to show proof of liability insurance and pass an exam.
+To be licensed, you must show proof of liability insurance and pass an exam.

 Mississippi